Open-Email/MailHTTPS-Protocol/README.md

 ## Notifications

-In a pull-based system like Mail/HTTPS, readers must periodically check (or “poll”) their contacts’ mail agents for new messages.
+In a pull-based system like Mail/HTTPS, readers must periodically check (or “poll”) their contacts' mail agents for new messages.
 While this ensures privacy and control, frequent polling can be inefficient and is generally used only on a schedule or on demand.

 To enable first contact and optimize the retrieval of new messages, Mail/HTTPS provides a lightweight notification mechanism.
-When an author’s email client uploads a message to the author’s mail agent, it also sends direct notifications to each intended reader’s mail agent.
+When an author's email client uploads a message to the author's mail agent, it also sends direct notifications to each intended reader's mail agent.
 These notifications alert the reader to new content without revealing any actual message data.

-If a reader has never communicated with the author before, the notification is treated as a contact request once the reader’s email client validates it.
+If a reader has never communicated with the author before, the notification is treated as a contact request once the reader's email client validates it.
 Only after the reader approves this request can the actual messages be retrieved.
 Readers can also choose to refuse notifications from unknown addresses by configuring their mail agents accordingly.

 ## Message Lifetime

 In SMTP-based systems, message delivery is typically attempted for up to 72 hours.
 If delivery fails during that window, the message “bounces” back to the sender.
-Once delivered, it sits in the recipient’s mailbox indefinitely - yet there’s no direct proof the user actually read it.
+Once delivered, it sits in the recipient's mailbox indefinitely - yet there's no direct proof the user actually read it.
 This gap has led to “hacks” like web-bugs or trackers embedded in HTML messages.

 Mail/HTTPS handles message lifetime differently by caching each message for at least 7 days.
 Readers can retrieve the message multiple times from any device within this period.
-If they never pick it up, the message simply doesn’t reach them, and the author sees that it went unread, providing a privacy-friendly form of feedback without disclosing any personal information about the reader’s environment or actions.
+If they never pick it up, the message simply doesn't reach them, and the author sees that it went unread, providing a privacy-friendly form of feedback without disclosing any personal information about the reader's environment or actions.

 ## Storage Separation

 Legacy email was originally built on simple remote file transfers, creating a tight link between message delivery and storage.
-For SMTP email to function, the provider’s online storage effectively serves as the final destination.
+For SMTP email to function, the provider's online storage effectively serves as the final destination.
 This setup applies the same security measures to both transfers and archives, which introduces unnecessary complexity and vulnerabilities.

-Mail/HTTPS concerns itself only with transfers of messages, just like HTTP(S) on the web: the delivery destination is each user’s device.
+Mail/HTTPS concerns itself only with transfers of messages, just like HTTP(S) on the web: the delivery destination is each user's device.
 Should the user want to sync messages to an online archive, they can do so via their local email client, choosing any compatible service they prefer.

 ## Multiplicity